-Why would Microsoft be left behind in the race of the embedded systems?
+Why would Microsoft be left behind in the race of embedded systems?
 Windows 10 IoT is a family of Windows 10 operating systems for the IoT sector.
 Besides, Windows IoT is divided into two-part.
 One is Windows 10 IoT core to support small embedded devices.
 Another one is Windows 10 IoT Enterprise for the industrial perspective.

 Insight into Windows IoT

 - IoT enterprise operating system runs on the ARM processor.

-- It leverages IoT connectivity, cloud experience and offers various organizations to connect with IoT devices.
+- It leverages IoT connectivity and cloud experience and offers various organizations to connect with IoT devices.

 - Windows IoT core provides manageability like Windows 10 operating system, although it acts like an app.

-- Windows IoT core does not support Cortana and FileOpenPicker, which is available in Windows 10.
+- Windows IoT core does not support Cortana and FileOpenPicker, which are available in Windows 10.

 - With the hybrid kernel, this is not an open-source operating system.

 It is a Linux-based operating system invented in 2011 for both mobile applications and small embedded systems.
 An upgraded version of Tizen can support smart TV, vehicles, home appliances, and more.
-Samsung electronics use this operating system mostly for their IoT development.
-Development of Tizen held in such a way that it could offer flexibility to the application developers, device manufacturers, and mobile operators.
+Samsung electronics use this operating system mostly for its IoT development.
+Tizen’s development was such a way that it could offer flexibility to the application developers, device manufacturers, and mobile operators.

 Insight of TizenRT

 - It uses a shared infrastructure called “Tizen Common” to sustain the primary purpose of IoT development.

 - This IoT OS was developed so that mobile operators can customize their products according to the demographic needs of an area.

-- Programming language C, C++, and Html5 are the languages to develop Tizen.
+- Programming languages C, C++, and Html5 are the languages to develop Tizen.

 - Kernel type of Tizen is monolithic and compared to Android OS, and this one is much more lightweight.

 Raspberry Pi is one of the most used devices for IoT development, and Raspbian is its own operating system.
 Raspbian is highly flexible for Raspberry Pi lines CPUs.
 Raspbian provides a huge number of pre-installed IoT software for general use, experimental, educational purposes, etc. This is a Debian-based IoT Operating System for all models of Raspberry Pi.

 Insight of Raspbian